 Complaint handling process:

-The Privacy Officer will first consider your complaint to determine whether there are simple or immediate steps which can be taken to resolve the complaint.
+The Privacy Officer will first consider your complaint to determine whether there are simple or immediate steps that can be taken to resolve the complaint.
 We will contact you within thirty (30) days of the date we receive the written details of your complaint to acknowledge that we have received it.
 We may ask you to provide further information about your complaint and the outcome you are seeking.

-Our Privacy Officer will review of the way we dealt with your Personal Information, conduct an internal investigation (if necessary) into the complaint and will respond to you within thirty (3) days of the date we acknowledged receipt of your complaint.
+Our Privacy Officer will review the way we dealt with your Personal Information, conduct an internal investigation (if necessary) into the complaint and will respond to you within thirty (3) days of the date we acknowledged receipt of your complaint.
 If the matter is complicated or our investigation may take longer, we will let you know.

 If you are not satisfied with the outcome of your complaint you may refer the matter to the Office of the Australian Information Commissioner (OAIC).
 Telephone: 1300 363 992.